Gustavcheg/MySite/README.md

-MySite
+MySite.
-It is my First site
+It is my First site.
-Site is about hats(no)
+Site is about hats(no).